informalsystems/tendermint-rs/docs/architecture/adr-003-light-client-core-verification.md

 than a fraction of the total power.

-ValidatorSet is implemented as an associated type of Commit, where it's necessary to compute `voting_power_in`, so the underyling implementation must have some way to determine the voting power of the validators that signed, since voting power is not found in the commit itself.
+ValidatorSet is implemented as an associated type of Commit, where it's necessary to compute `voting_power_in`, so the underlying implementation must have some way to determine the voting power of the validators that signed, since voting power is not found in the commit itself.

 Note we don't need to define individual validators since all the details of how validators relates to commits is encapsulated in the Commit.